-Number of seconds to adjust (speed up/slow down) the clock each day must be between 0-55 seconds.
-Note: Repeated use of these Functions are not "cumulative" (this means, for example, if the clock has already been set to speed up 10 seconds per day, and then is found to need an additional 10 seconds, then program 20 seconds using Function 43).
-Example 1: Clock is losing 13 seconds every day, enter: 4 З 1 З This example assumes that the Clock Adjust setting was at the factory default of zero.
-Function 57 can be used to print the current Clock Adjust setting.
-Example 2: Clock is gaining 13 seconds every day, enter: Δ 4 ; 1 3

-This example assumes that the Clock Adjust setting was at the factory default of zero.
-Function 57 can be used to print the current Clock Adjust setting.

-Example 3: To set the clock adjust setting back to the factory default of zero, enter: : 4 3 : or : 4 4 :
+1 Number of seconds to adjust (speed up/slow down) the clock 0-55 seconds. each da y must be bet ween 4 Always consider the current setting when using this function, leading to the cumulative.
+For example, if the clock needs to be sped up 10 current setting is already 10, program 20 seconds using Functions. second s per da ay and Example 1: Clock is losing 13 seconds every day, enter: ; 4 3 ; 1 3 : .
+This example assumes that the Clock Adjust setting was at th Function 57 can be used to print the current Clock Adjust setting / defaul t of ze ro.
+Example 2: Clock is gaining 13 seconds every day, enter: This example assumes that the Clock Adjust setting was at th Function 57 can be used to print the current Clock Adjust sett / defaul t of ze ro.
+Example 3: To set the clock adjust setting back to the factory; 4 3 : or; 4 4 : NOTE: Subsequent use of these functions are not cumulative of zero , enter . : · 1 43.
+Speed Up Clock (This Function enabled through keypad only ; 4 3]: seconds) 44.
+Slow Down Clock (This Function enabled through keypad only ; 4 4 •]: seconds) PASSAGE MODE Passage Mode Enable/Disable - Schedu le wil l Ove rride 9 Function 45 allows passage through the door without the ne ed for a User C ode.
+I Re-Lock using F unction 4 6.
+2 Programmed Schedules will override the state of the lock w programmed schedules do not override Passage Mode, ena cause of the temporary nature of these features, Functions hen Fun able/disa ctions 4 able Pas 15 and ssage 46 are usi Mode usi sed.
+If ng Fun it is requi red that Be- 45.
+Enable Passage Mode (This Function enabled through keypad only) ; 4 5 : 46.

-Clock Accuracy

-The internal oscillator is factory calibrated to an accuracy of $\pm 5$ minutes/year.
-Changes in ambient temperature may affect accuracy.
-If necessary, the accuracy of the internal clock may be adjusted by first updating the correct time via Function 39.
-After an interval of about 1 month, re-set the correct time via Function 39 and then print an Audit Log via Function 55.
-Because the Audit Log displays both the "New Clock Time" and the "Old Clock Time", a daily accuracy (in seconds) can be determined by taking the difference in seconds between the "Old" and "New" times divided by the number of days between the two Function 39 entries.
-Note: Because the minimum available adjustment is 1 second per day, the inaccuracy of the clock must exceed about 6 minutes per year before adjustment is necessary.

-43. Speed Up Clock (This Function enabled through keypad only) ; 4 3 ; [ ] : (seconds) 44.
-Slow Down Clock (This Function enabled through keypad only) ; 4 4 ; [ ] : (seconds)

-PASSAGE MODE

-Passage Mode Enable/Disable - Schedule will Override

-• Function 45 allows passage through the door without the need for a User Code.
-Re-Lock using Function 46.

-• Programmed Schedules will override the state of the lock when Functions 45 and 46 are used.
-If it is required that programmed schedules do not override Passage Mode, enable/disable Passage Mode using Functions 48/49.
-Note: Because of the temporary nature of these features, Functions 45-47 can only be enabled using the keypad.

-45. Enable Passage Mode (This Function enabled through keypad only) ; 4 5 : 46.
 Disable Passage Mode (This Function enabled through keypad only) ; 4 6 : 47.
-Timed Passage Mode (This Function enabled through keypad only) ; 4 7 ; [ ] : (XXX Hours)

-• Hours must be between 1 - 999.

-Function 47 allows passage through the door without the need for a User Code for the programmed amount of time.

-• For example, if you wish your office door lock to be unlocked (unlocked = "Passage Mode") for the next 3 hours, enter Program Mode and press:
+Timed Passage Mode (This Function enabled through keypad only) ; 4 7 ; ] : Hours) Hours must be between 1 - 999.
+2 Function 47 allows passage through the door without the need , , For example, if you wish your office door lock to be unlocked enter Program Mode and press: je Mode")) for the next 3 ho ours,